The finally named AEW video game, AEW Fight Forever, is still in development, but it could be closer to its release date than many expected.

-With our first look at potential gameplay footage now available, here's everything we know so far about the upcoming AEW Console Game.
+With another new report having just arrived, here's everything we know so far about the upcoming game, AEW Fight Forever.

-When AEW Games launched back in November of 2020, one of their massive announcements was the reveal that an AEW Console Game was already in development.
+When AEW Games launched back in November of 2020, one of their massive announcements was the reveal that an AEW Video Game was already in development.

 All Elite Wrestling was only founded at the beginning of 2019, and didn't find their home on TNT as a weekly staple of cable television until October of that year.

 Perhaps the biggest piece of the puzzle revealed when the title was announced is that former WWE games developer Yuke's is on board, which is the same company that made classics like WWE SmackDown!
 Here Comes the Pain and worked on the WWE 2K series.

 On top of that, they brought on board former WWF No Mercy director Hideyuki Iwashita aka "Geta" for the creation of the AEW Console Game.

 Based both on interviews with Kenny Omega and footage we've seen so far, the title appears to be taking heavy inspiration from both No Mercy and Here Comes the Pain.